NVIDIA/aistore/cmd/cli/resources/users.md

 Register the user and assign the list of roles to the user.

 If the role is omitted, the new user does not have any permissions.
-It may be useful for
-case: a user needs an access to one or few buckets.
-Instead of creating a new role just for the user, register a user with empty role and grant permissions to the required buckets.
+It may be useful in case a user needs access to one or a few buckets.
+Instead of creating a new role just for the user, register a user with an empty role and grant permissions to the required buckets.

 **Examples:**